aleboz/aleboz.github.io/_pages/about.md

 sidebar:
   nav: "aboutnav"
 feature_row:
-  - image_path: assets/images/bio-photo.jpg
+  - image_path: assets/images/bio-photo-2020.jpeg
-    alt: "Me"
+    alt: "Portrait of Alessandro Bozzon, 2020"
-    excerpt: "I am Professor and Chair of **Human-Centered Artificial Intelligence** with the [Department of Sustainable Design Engineering](https://www.tudelft.nl/en/ide/about-ide/departments/design-engineering/) of the [Faculty of Industrial Design Engineering](https://www.tudelft.nl/en/ide/) (IDE); and part-time professor with the [Department of Software Technology](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/) of the [Faculty of Electrical Engineering, Mathematics, and Computer Science](https://www.tudelft.nl/en/eemcs/) (EEMCS) of [Delft University of Technology](https://www.tudelft.nl).
+    excerpt: "I am Professor of **Human-Centered Artificial Intelligence** with the [Department of Sustainable Design Engineering](https://www.tudelft.nl/en/ide/about-ide/departments/design-engineering/) of the [Faculty of Industrial Design Engineering](https://www.tudelft.nl/en/ide/) (IDE); and part-time professor with the [Department of Software Technology](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/) of the [Faculty of Electrical Engineering, Mathematics, and Computer Science](https://www.tudelft.nl/en/eemcs/) (EEMCS) of [Delft University of Technology](https://www.tudelft.nl).
+As of November 2020, I serve as head of the [Department of Sustainable Design Engineering](https://www.tudelft.nl/en/ide/about-ide/departments/design-engineering/).
-    <br/><br/> I lead the [Urban Data Science](https://www.ams-institute.org/urban-data/) team at the [Amsterdam Institute for Advanced Metropolitan Solutions](https://www.ams-institute.org), where I am also Principal Investigator in Urban Data and Intelligence.
+    <br/><br/> I am Principal Investigator in Urban Data and Intelligence at the [Amsterdam Institute for Advanced Metropolitan Solutions](https://www.ams-institute.org).
 I am an active member of the [Delft Data Science](https://www.tudelft.nl/ewi/samenwerken/delft-data-science/) initiative, where I am actively involved in activities pertaining to the _Social Data Science_ work line; and of the Leiden-Delft-Erasmus [BOLD (Big, Open and Linked Data) Cities initiative](http://www.centre-for-bold-cities.nl/home).
     "
 ---